prawnkracker/album-hub/README.md

 ## Usage

-Install this repository and run npm start.
-The JSON server is held up on Render: https://project-2-json.onrender.com
+Install this repository by first forking it.
+Then copy the 'ssh' code under the 'Code' dropdown.
+Run 'git clone' + Space + the copied ssh code in your terminal. 'cd' into the cloned repository and run 'npm install' to install all the dependencies.
+Then run npm start.
+The backend JSON server is held up on Render: https://project-2-json.onrender.com
+Link for backend repository: https://github.com/prawnkracker/json-server-template